For the first Christians, he was

 My study summarizes the work of prominent mythicist historians.

-It outlines the Quest for the HJ and its ultimate failure,
+It outlines the Quest for the HJ and its ultimate failure, noting that the field is plagued by assumptions and constraints.

-After pointing the primary challenges to the mainstream scholarly consensus,
+After pointing the primary challenges to the mainstream scholarly consensus, it examines what the Gospels,

 Finally, it evaluates the validity of key non-Christian references used to support the HJ.